sirinartk/lighthouse/docs/auth/README.md

 ## Puppetter in Your Integration Tests

-See [./example-lh-auth.test.js](example-lh-auth.test.js) for an example of how to run Lighthouse in your Jest tests on pages in both an authenticated and non-authenticated session.
+See [example-lh-auth.test.js](./example-lh-auth.test.js) for an example of how to run Lighthouse in your Jest tests on pages in both an authenticated and non-authenticated session.

 ## Other Approaches

 ### Chrome DevTools

 The Audits panel in Chrome DevTools will never clear your session cookies, so you can log in to the target site and run Lighthouse without being logged out.
-If local storage or IndexDB is important for your authentication purposes, be sure to uncheck `Clear storage`.
+If `localStorage` or `indexedDB` is important for your authentication purposes, be sure to uncheck `Clear storage`.

 ### Headers